-RESEARCH & DEVELOPMENT TAX CREDITS
+RESEARCH & DEVELOPMENT

+TAX CREDITS

-he Credit for Increasing Research activities and also the wages of employees who Activities, or as it's more commonly known, the Research and Development (R&D) credit, is a federal tax credit designed to benefit businesses who conduct certain qualifying R&D activities.
+Activities, or as it's more commonly known, the Research and Development (R&D) credit, is a federal tax credit designed to benefit businesses who conduct certain qualifying R&D activities.
 With the passage of the Protecting Americans from Tax Hikes (PATH) Act of 2015, the R&D credit has now been made permanent for all tax years beginning on or after January 1, 2015.
 Prior to that, it was renewed on an annual basis as part of the annual tax extenders package.
 Now that the R&D credit is permanent, businesses can plan and conduct a 65% limit on these expenses although there are research activities confidently and know for certain that their activities will qualify them for a credit at tax-time.